openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

 - Section Editor
 - Copyeditor
 - Typesetter
-- Proofreader
+- Proofreader]- Reader
+  - This is not a role as such, but it is used to indicate whether a user is signed up for article publication notifications.
+For more information, see Email notifications <!-- missing hyperlink -->

 > [!NOTE]
 > Whilst the Production Manager and Proofing Manager are still assignable in Janeway, they have been deprecated in 1.4 and are no longer in use.

-- Reader
-  - This is not a role as such, but it is used to indicate whether a user is signed up for article publication notifications.
-For more information, see email notifications <!-- missing hyperlink -->

 ## Permissions

 In addition to the roles and their respective permissions, separate permission levels can be assigned.
 Editors also have specific permissions associated with their roles.

-###Editor permission
+### Editor permission

 Editors have control of: